Uniform fetishism: Schoolgirl uniform

 A schoolgirl uniform fetish is a sexual fetish in which someone derives sexual pleasure from viewing others dressed in the typical schoolgirl uniform, or from themselves dressing in that manner.
 The fetish is common in both Japanese and Western pornography, prostitution, and other forms of adult entertainment, making it one of the most widespread clothing-oriented fetishes worldwide.
-In Japan, the fetish often uses a modified version of the traditional Japanese school uniform adapted to the more sexualized form of the Kogal fashion style.
+In Japan, the fetish often uses a modified version of the traditional Japanese school uniform adapted to the more sexualized form of the kogal fashion style.

 The schoolgirl image may appeal to women because it allows them to project a more youthful, innocent, or virginal image.
 These same reasons can explain part of the look's appeal to males as well.
 It may also have a less sexual aspect of nostalgia, recalling memories of a simpler time in one's life.
-Indeed, fetishes often start to develop at puberty, when schoolgirls may have been featured as unattainable objects of desire, for example, among men who attended an all-boys school.
+Indeed, fetishes often start to develop at puberty, when schoolgirls may have been unattainable objects of desire, for example, among men who attended an all-boys school.
 Often, the contrast of a fully developed woman in a childlike role is appealing, in the same manner as other forms of sexual role-playing.

 In practice, the schoolgirl role is usually one that is sexually compliant or playfully "naughty" and submissive, while the schoolgirl's partner plays an adult authority figure such as a stern parent, teacher, or principal.
 This can include fantasies or reenactments of childhood events, including corporal punishments such as spankings, canings, or paddlings, among others, or dominating situations such as bullying or seduction.